yigitozkavci/blog/about.rst

 title: About
 ---

-I'm a a senior CS student software developer at Picus Security.
+I'm a a senior CS student and software developer at Picus Security.
 I am interested in following areas:

 * Category Theory

-* Programming Languages
+* Programming Language Theory

 * Software Architecture